 7b.
 I couldn’t find them anywhere and the trouble is that without them it’s more difficult to find them because I can’t see.
 In the end I sat down on the sofa to think and crunch, I had sat right down on top of them and they were broken into pieces.

 8b.
-It was a time when I was really upset, and I couldn’t eat anything.
+It was a time when I was really upset and worried, and I couldn’t eat anything.
 Nothing.
 Nothing tasted good.

 9b.
 I was sure I put them in my bag when I left the house in the morning.
 I mean, I never go without them.
-When I got back in the evening I searched in my bag and couldn’t find them anywhere.
+When I got back in the evening I searched in my bag and I couldn’t find them anywhere.
 I ended up having to spend the night at my sister’s.

 10b.
 I’ve had so much on my mind lately.
 Every night I go to bed at 10.00 but I toss and turn and by morning I’m so tired.